nickbalestra/nickbalestra.github.io/_posts/2016-11-12-composing-observables.md

 }
 {% endhighlight %}

-Let's immagine we have an observable interval and we want to filter it so that only even numbers are produced:
+Let's immagine we have an observable interval and we want to filter it so that only even numbers get produced:

 {% highlight javascript %}
 const isEven = (num) => num % 2 === 0